Have You Lost Your Spark? You Might Be Suffering From Burnout

 Rekindling Your Passion Begins With a Vision

 The journey through the burnout cycle is quite normal, and many entrepreneurs and business owners experience it at some time during their journey.
-Some will go through it in a day, others in a week, and still other over months.
+Some will go through it in a day, others in a week, and still others over months.
 It has nothing to do with your experience, talent, or self-worth; it’s a cyclable change you must learn to navigate to succeed in business.

 The one thing that will rekindle your passion and bring back that spark is to create a powerful, compelling vision for the future.